-Systemwide Hawaiian, Asian, and Pacific Issues Hallmarks Systemwide Hawaiian, Asian, and Pacific Issues Learning Objectives (as of 4/21/17) To fulfill the Hawaiian, Asian, and Pacific Issues Focus requirement, at least two-thirds of a course must satisfy the following Hallmarks: Undergraduates will be able to: The content should reflect the intersection of Asian and/or Pacific Island cultures with Native Hawaiian culture.
-HLO1.
-Explain the intersection of Native Hawaiian issues with Asian and/or Pacific Islands issues. ā ā (A course can use any disciplinary or multi-disciplinary approach provided that a component of the course uses assignments or practica that encourage learning that comes from the cultural perspectives, values, and world views rooted in the experiences of peoples indigenous to Hawai'i, the Pacific, and Asia.
-HLO2.
-Analyze issues using the conceptual and ethical frameworks and practices of the cultural perspectives, values, and world views of the Indigenous peoples of Hawai'i and the Pacific and/or Asia. t t r A course should include at least one topic that is crucial to a understanding of the histories, or cultures, or beliefs, or the arts, or the societal, or political, or economic, or technological processes of these regions; for example, the relationships of societal structures to the natural environment.
-HLO3.
-Integrate the histories, cultures, beliefs, arts, social, political, economic, or technological processes in their analysis of Hawai'i, and the Pacific and/or Asia. ι A course should involve an in-depth analysis or understanding of the issues being studied in the hope of fostering multi-cultural respect and understanding.
-HLO4.
-Demonstrate respect and empathy as defined by the Indigenous peoples of Hawai'i and the Pacific and/or Asia in interpersonal and intergroup relationships.
+Systemwide Hawaiian, Asian, & Pacific Issues Hallmarks

+To fulfill the Hawaiian, Asian, & Pacific Issues Focus requirement, at least two thirds of a course must satisfy the following Hallmarks:

+- H1.
+The content should reflect the intersection of Asian and/or Pacific Island cultures with Native Hawaiian culture. - H2.
+A course can use any disciplinary or multi-disciplinary approach provided that a component of the course uses assignments or practica that encourage learning that comes from the cultural perspectives, values, and world views rooted in the experiences of peoples indigenous to Hawai'i, the Pacific, and Asia. - H3.
+A course should include at least one topic that is crucial to an understanding of the histories, or cultures, or beliefs, or the arts, or the societal, or political, or economic, or technological processes of these regions; for example, the relationships of societal structures to the natural environment. - H4.
+A course should involve an in-depth analysis or understanding of the issues being studied in the hope of fostering multi-cultural respect and understanding.